tynsoltys/bpt-tradewinds/README.md

 To package your finished theme for deployment:

 1. Build your production assets bundle by running `yarn run build`.
-2. Run `yarn run package` to create a zip file of your theme.
+2. Run `yarn run archive` to create a zip file of your theme.
 3. Locate the zip file in the `package` directory and upload it to your server.

 **Advanced:**